 I was diagnosed of Tonsillitis.
 (Editor: It is the inflammation of the tonsils, commonly caused by viral infections)

 The specialist recommended me to a corrective tonsil operation so as to reduce the chances of inflammation and sore throat.

-Haunted by constant pain, I had no problem agreeing.
+Haunted by the constant pain, I had no problem agreeing.

 We managed to arrange the surgery on 22 Aug 2013.